Technische Universität München

 TUM’s International Office provides support to exchange students in finding accommodation: www.international.tum.de/en/welcome-at-tum/internationale-studierende/wohnsituation/austauschstudierende/.

-The majority of Munich’s university students live in private apartments.
-Only approximately 13% live in Halls of Residence.
+In Munich, the majority of students live in private apartments.
+Only approximately 13% live in halls of residence.
 Unlike in other countries, German dormitories are not owned or operated by the university, but by external institutions.
-The “Studentenwerk” (Student Services) operates numerous large Halls of Residence in Munich.
-Unfortunately we are unable to guarantee GE3 students accommodation in “Studentwerk” Halls of Residence or apartments.
+The “Studentenwerk” (Student Services) operates numerous large halls of residence in Munich.
+Unfortunately, we are not in a position to guarantee GE3 students accommodation in “Studentwerk” Halls of Residence or apartments.